clalil/My_notes/gits.md

 # My notes on Git

+# Pivotal tracker
+**ice box:** +add story
+**name*** it e.g. Login
+**descrition:** user story
+**tasks:** feature test (we do not need to have unit test for this one because we are not saving any information, we are just using the available information)
+**activity:** comments that are useful for the rest of the team.

+Drag stories to backlog manually.
+MAX 4 backlogs currently working on.

+Then:
+current iteration/backlog + start + unestimated + finished
+once merged: deliver! + accept button ok for now

 ## Git commands in the terminal

 To create a longer, more structured commit message using VSC: